Foods with High Amounts of Hidden Sugar

 Researchers have proved that sugar is instrumental in the worldwide rise of type 2 diabetes, heart disease and obesity.

-Some foods with added sugar you need to know about.
+Some foods with added sugar

 We all have favourite things we eat that taste delicious, and which we may not realise are rich in hidden added sugar.